alexander-schranz/markdown-based-api-testing/README.md

 My experience is that almost every API tests follow the same workflow.
 Fixtures are loaded in setupBeforeClass or maybe in a bootstrap file of your test framework.
-A request is send and the response should match.
+A request will be sent and the response should match.

-In the last projects I did match the response content against an own `.json` file for my tests.
+In the last projects I have matched the content against an own `.json` file for my tests.
 But in this case I need to adopt the request in my Test file but the expected result is in another own `.json` file, which did make the maintainance a little bit difficult sometimes, to find the correct `.json` file for the correct test case.

-After I did stumble over the test cases in the [rectorphp](https://github.com/rectorphp/rector-src/pull/1668/files).
-I was thinking about how I could adopt this also for APIs to get my API tests in a format which removes the whole boilerplate of creating the tests and have the request and response in the same file.
+After I stumbled over the test cases in the [rectorphp](https://github.com/rectorphp/rector-src/pull/1668/files) library, I was thinking about how I could adopt this also for APIs.
+I wanted to get my API tests in a format which removes the whole boilerplate of creating the tests and have the request and response in the same file.